my LocalPlanting

 Should I start Garlic indoors or direct sow? +

-Garlic does best when direct sown outdoors.
-Plant seeds directly in the garden at the appropriate time based on your local frost dates.
+Garlic is planted as dormant bulbs directly in the garden — no indoor seed starting needed.
+Plant at the appropriate time based on your local frost dates.

 How much sun does Garlic need? +